wiseman-timelord/Rpg-Gradio-Gguf/README.md

 # Rpg-Gradio-Gguf
-- Status: Working - Prompting was fixed, and now images are generating more accurately towards the, scenario and actors present.
-Still some planned expansion/improvements, and deep testing/improvement, but for now its working quite well (see images).
+- Status: Working - Still some planned expansion/improvements, and deep testing/improvement, but for now its working quite well, other than the bug with the Dynamic Boxes/Buttons on Interactions panel, this will be re-attempted in a few days, but if it bothers you, then use a version previous to the Dynamic section on Interactions page.

 ### Description
 Its a Chatbot with, text and image, generation, tuned to RPG, that uses Gguf models to simulate limitless roleplaing in a Gradio interface in Web-Browser interface.